Old Ordnance Survey Maps of Bolton, Farnworth and Horwich

 • 95.10 Walkden North & Blackleach 1907 - published 2003; intro by Alan Godfrey

 We also publish a series of smaller scale Inch to the Mile maps.
-For details of this series visit the One Inch page.
-Much of the area is covered by the following map:
+Much of the area is covered by the following maps:

 • 84 South Lancashire Coalfield 1907 - published 2000; intro by Alan Crosby (includes Horwich)